 Pan of gold nuggets Data Validation Modal Behaviors Pan of gold nuggets

-Proper coding of alert dialogs and modals behaviors can be helpful to assistive technology users
+Proper coding of the alert dialog and modal behaviors can be helpful to assistive technology users.

-Problem: Proper behavior of modals (alerts dialogs) when validating data is challenging.
+Problem: Proper behavior of modals and alerts dialogs when validating data is challenging.

 Solution: Properly code for maximum accessibility and usability.